-Until 4Q2006, prices refer to large-consumers based on an annual consumption of 25 million m3.
-Industries with an assumed consumption of 25 million m3 were subject to a tariff for the first 10 million m3, and a lower tariff for the remaining 15 million m3.
+Until 4Q2006, prices refer to large-consumers based on an annual consumption of 25 million m.
+Industries with an assumed consumption of 25 million m were subject to a tariff for the first 10 million m, and a lower tariff for the remaining 15 million m.